daos-stack/daos/doc/dev/contributing.md

 The first line of the commit comment is the commit summary of the change.
 Changes submitted to the DAOS master branch require a DAOS Jira ticket number at the beginning of the commit summary.
-A DAOS Jira ticket is one that begins with DAOS and is therefore part of the DAOS project within Jira.
+A DAOS Jira ticket is one that begins with DAOS and is, therefore, part of the DAOS project within Jira.

-The commit summary should also have a `component:` tag immediately following the Jira ticket number that indicates which DAOS subsystem that the commit is related to.
-Example DAOS subsystems relate to modules like: client, pool, container, object, vos, rdb; functional components like rebuild; or auxiliary components like build, tests, doc.
-This subsystem list is not exhaustive, but provides a good guideline for consistency.
+The commit summary should also have a `component:` tag immediately following the Jira ticket number that indicates to which DAOS subsystem the commit is related.
+Example DAOS subsystems relate to modules like client, pool, container, object, vos, rdb; functional components like rebuild; or auxiliary components like build, tests, doc.
+This subsystem list is not exhaustive but provides a good guideline for consistency.

 The commit summary line must be 62 characters or less, including the Jira ticket number and component tag, so that git shortlog and git format-patch can fit the summary onto a single line.
-The summary must be followed by a blank like.
+The summary must be followed by a blank line.
 The rest of the comments should be wrapped to 70 columns or less.
-This allows for the first line to be used a subject in emails, and also for the entire body to be displayed using tools like git log or git shortlog in an 80 column window.
+This allows for the first line to be used as a subject in emails, and also for the entire body to be displayed using tools like git log or git shortlog in an 80 column window.